regebro/how-to-diff-xml/talk.rst

 .. note::

     You can of course use it from the command line, but that's not so exciting.
-What you really want to know is how to use it from Python, amiright?
+What you really want to know is how to use it from Python!

     Well, it has a very simple API, here is one example, to diff two files.
     The result you get in that case is an edit script.